Paul W. Draper: Career

 During the 2020 COVID-19 pandemic Draper began offering live magic shows over streaming platforms, and presented educational lectures to assist other performers.

 He has been an Adjunct Instructor at Soka University of America for the following classes : Learning Cluster: The Art of Magic, Core 1: Enduring Questions of Humanity and Modes of Inquiry: Questioning and Exploring Truth.
+In February 2026 Paul gave a talk at the University of Cambridge on The Cybersecurity Awareness Experience: A Masterclass in Social Engineering, Behavioral Psychology, and Digital Self-Defense.

+In December 2024 Draper appeared on Inside the NBA where he performed for Shaq and Charles Barkley.